tagtogorg/tagtog-doc/webeditor.md

         <p>You can always download the most updated version of a dictionary at <i>Settings > Dictionaries</i>.</p>
       </div>
       <div class="one-third-col">
-        {% include message.html message="tagtog triggers automatically asynchronous calls to update dictionaries when a new normalizations is added.
+        {% include message.html message="tagtog triggers automatically asynchronous calls to update dictionaries when a new normalization is added.
 You don't need to save the document to update a dictionary." %}
       </div>
   <div class="page-subsection">
     <div class="two-third-col">